 - providing postal, delivery and security arrangements and advice to the University; and

-- the delivery of a wide-range of customer-facing services, including: contract management; estates and facilities relationships management; housekeeping and cleaning, business resilience, event management; reception helpdesk; university retail; business support; health and safety; and management information.
+- delivering a wide-range of customer-facing services, including: contract management; estates and facilities relationships management; housekeeping and cleaning, business resilience, event management; reception helpdesk; university retail; business support; health and safety; and management information.

 The General Services Assistant will deliver a range of services across University premises, ensuring the University is well maintained, welcoming and a pleasant environment for students, University employees and commercial customers.
 The role will encompass three key areas of responsibility: basic maintenance/minor DIY tasks; a range of portering duties; and ad-hoc security.

-- Contribute within the General Services team to provide a responsive, stakeholder-focused service for stakeholders.
+- Contribute within the General Services team to provide a responsive, stakeholder-focussed service for stakeholders.

 - Respond to straightforward requests for information from stakeholders.